nrfconnect/ncs-zigbee/samples/light_switch/README.rst

   FOTA behavior assignments
   =========================

-  LED 2:
+  LED 1:
       Indicates the OTA activity.
       Used only if the FOTA support is enabled.

 Sleepy End Device behavior assignments
 ======================================

-Button 3:
+BUTTON 2:
     When pressed while resetting the kit, enables the :ref:`zigbee_ug_sed`.

 Multiprotocol Bluetooth LE extension assignments
 ================================================

-LED 1:
+LED 0:
     Lit and solid when a Bluetooth LE Central is connected to the NUS service.
-    Available when using :ref:`nus_service_readme` in the multiprotocol configuration.
+    Available when using `Nordic UART Service (NUS)`_ in the multiprotocol configuration.

 UART command assignments:
     The following command assignments are configured and used in nRF Toolbox when :ref:`zigbee_light_switch_testing_ble`: